business intelligence vendor

-InetSoft's dashboard software provides users with the power to access mixed sources of data at the same time.
+InetSoft's business intelligence and analytics tools provide users with the power to access mixed sources of data at the same time.
 View the example below to learn more about the Style Intelligence solution.

 The following expressions allow you to access any cell in a table by absolute reference.